MAH-LLB 2026: Exam Overview

 English Language

-The English Language section in MH CET Law is objective in nature (MCQ-based) and tests your comprehension and language fundamentals.
+The English Language section tests your comprehension and language fundamentals through MCQs.

 Important topics include: